Understand person-centred approaches in adult social care settings

 Core ideas you must understand for this topic

-• Duty of care: A legal obligation to act in the best interest of service users, balancing their rights with safety.
+• Duty of care: The legal and professional obligation to act in the best interests of individuals and avoid causing harm.

 • Effective communication: Using verbal and non-verbal techniques to build trust, understand needs, and report concerns accurately.